13 Oct The Best and Worst Places to Sell your Music Equipment

-Their whole model, when it comes to buying used gear from people, is to buy extremely low in order to sell it back in their stores for a decent profit.
+Their whole model, when it comes to buying used gear, is to buy extremely low in order to sell it back in their stores for a decent profit.
 The same goes for any other used music store (or pawn shop), they need to be able to ensure they can make a profit.

 The model is very similar to GameStop buying back used games.
 It makes sense that these businesses want to offer you as little as possible for your equipment in order to make some money but it is not in your best interest.

 You’re likely to get about 50% (if you’re lucky, it could be less) of what your gear is actually worth by bringing it to Guitar Center.
-Music Go Round, a used instrument store, will pay 40% to 60% of the value of your gear.
-That’s taken directly from their website.
-Don’t believe me?
-Chek it out here.
+Music Go Round, a used instrument store, will generally pay 40% to 60% of the value of your gear.

 It’s much better to list on Craigslist or Reverb.
 Even if you sell your gear a bit below value, you’ll still make more than you would by selling it to Guitar Center or similar shops.

-While again, another great resource for buying used gear for cheap, Ebay is anything but that for selling gear.
-Ebay’s seller fees are rather outrageous.
-When you sell something on Ebay you are charged 10% of your total sale value at the point of payment (eBay has made an exception to this only for items categorized in the guitars and basses category, where the fee is actually 3.5%).
+While again, another great resource for buying used gear for cheap, eBay is anything but that for selling gear. eBay’s seller fees are rather outrageous.
+When you sell something on eBay, you are charged 10% of your total sale value at the point of payment (eBay has made an exception to this only for items categorized in the guitars and basses category, where the fee is actually 3.5%).

 This 10% fee is not just charged to the total value of the product but the shipping as well.
 This is pretty ridiculous since buyers don’t make anything from the shipping cost but they are charged a fee on it anyways.